Doris5102023/YulingWu.github.io/_pages/about.md

   - /about.html
 ---

-My job: Turn messy data into chatty, capable big language models.
+My job: Turn messy data into chatty, capable large language models.
 It’s like teaching a super-smart (but very forgetful) friend to answer questions—except I don’t have to remind it to put away the dishes, just to stop making up facts.

 ## 📰 News